Khadi Denim: A Fusion of Tradition and Contemporary Sustainability in Textiles

 New age consumers are moving towards conscious fashion because they're tired of seeing their clothing pollute our oceans or contribute to deforestation in developing countries like Bangladesh or India.

-Thus, Denim khadi is a sustainable alternative to regular denim that appeals to people who care about the environment and the ethical treatment of animals.
+Thus, Denim khadi is a sustainable fabric alternative to regular denim that appeals to people who care about the environment and the ethical treatment of animals.
 The next time you think of shopping for denim jeans, look for alternatives and make an informed choice.